AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 ### Example: How Brand guidelines influence email composition

+The following prompt might extract specific characteristics based on [!DNL Brands] guidelines:

 _Write an email to motivate infrequent users of Photoshop to follow an in-app tutorial that teaches them to combine elements of two photos into a beautiful work of art.
 Highlight the generative AI capabilities of Photoshop and use references to natural imagery.
 Use "Experience the power of generative AI in Photoshop" as the subject._

-This prompt might include specific characteristics extracted from the following References:

 - Brand guidelines